TakeTwiceDailey/TakeTwiceDailey.github.io/_posts/2019-01-01-content-formatting.md

 > greater-than symbols in front
 > of your text elements
 ```
 Making the Markdown document look much cleaner.
+Keep in mind that all of the formatting and styling of the specific blockquotes, tables, etc., shown here are done with CSS outside of the Markdown file.
 How did I do that large code block you ask?

-# Syntax Highlighting
+## Syntax Highlighting
+---

 Sometimes you need to show literal code in your documents.
 Luckily this works great, for a huge library of languages, natively.
 Just specify the language you want in three backticks, like this: